|The Thor Message Board >> View Post|

 I can't wait for BP and Avengers 3.
 As long as Marvel remembers that they can fit into any type of genre, and that these movies are supposed to be exciting, compelling, adventurous, mythological, strange, weird, incredible, amazing, etc... but without getting "too" serious, they have a winning formula.
 I think they need to find more creators that are fans of the comics like the Russo brothers were or creators who willingly want to work within Marvel's vision like Taika Waititi.

-He's?!?
-A Man-like MONSTER...an Elemental Force!
-He's?!?
+He's...
+A Man-like MONSTER ...an Astonishing force!
+He's...
 Indestructible!
-That's why you don't comprehend him!!
-And because he IS...Indestructible...the Battle Board will not tolerate him nor his INCREDIBLE abilities!!!
+That's why you don't comprehend him; and because he IS......Immortal; the Battle Board will not tolerate his Savage Rampaging, nor his INCREDIBLE abilities!!!
 Watch out for that Gamma-Surge - the WORLDBREAKER!!!

-Gamma Ra the Assassin quotes Stan Lee - "The way I established the Hulk, the more he fought, the stronger he got...I assume at some point he'll get worn out, but NEVER the Hulk."
+Stan Lee - "The way I established the Hulk, the more he fought, the stronger he got...I assume at some point he'll get worn out, but NEVER the Hulk."
 Electronic Gaming Monthly magazine Oct 2006 issue - Proceeding Message from the CHURCH OF HULK!!!
+Don't get Assassinated!

 Posted with Google Chrome 46.0.2490.76 on Linux